Frequently asked questions

-How can I send a delivery to my son / daughter in student halls?
+How can I send a delivery to student halls?

-How can I find out about my son / daughter’s academic progress?
+How can I find out about academic progress?

 Where can I find out about graduation ceremonies?

-I live overseas, how can find out what Imperial is doing in my part of the world?
+I live overseas, how can find out what Imperial is doing near me?

 Can I park on campus?